c-bengen54/cs-projects/README.md

 ## Java Independent Lab - project folder
 ## Would You Like to Play A Game? - WYLTPAG folder
-# Exercise : Million Dollar Programmer! - Capital One Banking App
+# Exercise: Million Dollar Programmer! - Capital One Banking App

-Independent lab program which will allow users to simulate using a banking and savings account with compound interest, live rate currency conversion, and a HTML + CSS frontend and Java server backend
+Independent lab program that will allow users to simulate using a banking and savings account with compound interest, live rate currency conversion, and an HTML + CSS frontend and Java server backend

 ---
 ### Programmer: